Identity correlation: Linking disparate account IDs across multiple systems or applications

-Discovering Intentional and Unintentional Inconsistencies in Identity Data
+Discovering intentional and unintentional inconsistencies in identity data

-Inconsistencies in identity data typically develop over time in organizations as applications are added, removed or changed and as individuals attain or retain an ever-changing stream of access rights as they matriculate into and out of the organization.
+Inconsistencies in identity data typically develop over time in organizations as applications are added, removed, or changed and as individuals attain or retain an ever-changing stream of access rights as they matriculate into and out of the organization.

-Application user login IDs do not always have a consistent syntax across different applications or systems and many user login IDs are not specific enough to directly correlate it back to one particular individual within an organization.
+Application user login IDs do not always have a consistent syntax across different applications or systems.
+Many user login IDs are not specific enough to directly correlate back to one particular individual within an organization.

-User data inconsistencies can also occur due to simple manual input errors, non-standard nomenclature, or name changes that might not be identically updated across all systems.
+User data inconsistencies can also occur due to manual input errors, non-standard nomenclature, or name changes that might not be identically updated across all systems.

-The identity correlation process should take these inconsistencies into account to link up identity data that might seem to be unrelated upon initial investigation.
+The identity correlation process should consider these inconsistencies to link up identity data that might seem unrelated upon initial investigation.

-Identifying Orphan or Defunct Account Login IDs
+Identifying orphan or defunct account login IDs

-Organizations can expand and consolidate from mergers and acquisitions, which increases the complexity of business processes, policies and procedures as a result.
+Organizations can expand and consolidate through mergers and acquisitions, which increases the complexity of business processes, policies, and procedures.

 As an outcome of these events, users are subject to moving to different parts of the organization, attaining a new position within the organization, or matriculating out of the organization altogether.
-At the same time, each new application that is added has the potential to produce a new completely unique user ID.
+At the same time, each new application that is added has the potential to produce a new, completely unique user ID.

-Some identities may become redundant, others may be in violation of application-specific or more widespread departmental policies, others could be related to non-human or system account IDs, and still others may simply no longer be applicable for a particular user environment.
+Some identities may become redundant, others may violate application-specific or more widespread departmental policies, others could be related to non-human or system account IDs, and still others may no longer be applicable to a particular user environment.

-Projects that span different parts of the organization or focus on more than one application become difficult to implement because user identities are often not properly organized or recognized as being defunct due to changes in the business process.
+Projects that span different parts of the organization or focus on more than one application become difficult to implement because user identities are often not properly organized or recognized as defunct due to business process changes.

-An identity correlation process must identify all orphan or defunct account identities that no longer belong from such drastic shifts in an organization's infrastructure.
+An identity correlation process must identify all orphan or defunct account identities that no longer belong to such drastic shifts in an organization's infrastructure.